ochristopher/timeformat/README.md

 # Timeformat

-Welcome to the time format gem! this gem is created to help format simple datetime string ( 2015-06-15 08:57:09 UTC) in to readable date and time format.
-WIP(work in progress)
+Welcome to the time format gem! this gem is created to help format simple datetime string ( 2015-06-15 08:57:09 UTC) in to readable date and time format. (work in progress)

 ## Installation